Maintenance perspectives - when and how

 study design, but results like this suggest that sample size has to be

-larger in FL studies to account better for biologic subtypes of FL -
+larger in FL studies to account better for biologic variants of FL -

-One school of thought is that it's unethical to do a clinical study that
+One school of thought is that it's not useful to do a clinical study that

-cannot provide a reliable answer for the primary question (because of the
+cannot provide a reliable answer to the primary question because of the

 sufficiently-powered studies because of the limited pool of patients that